 WHERE: Queens College | Campbell Dome at Powdermaker Hall | 65-30 Kissena Boulevard, Flushing, NY | Directions | Campus Map

 Background: Corky Lee was born in 1947 to immigrant parents from China and grew up in Jamaica, New York, where his family operated a laundry business.
-He attended New York City public schools and Queens College, where he earned a BA in history.
+He attended New York City public schools and Queens College.
 Lee spent two years as a Volunteer in Service to America (VISTA) on the Lower East Side of New York.
 Through his work as a housing advocate, he became acquainted with the social and political inequities affecting the Chinese immigrant community and began to use photography to document and challenge the injustices impacting Asian Americans and Pacific Islanders.
 In 2014, Lee staged a photo commemorating the completion of the 1868 transcontinental railroad at Promontory Point, Utah, with the descendants of the Chinese laborers who had built it.
 He advocated for the implementation of a Chinese language voting ballot which helped increase Chinese American electoral participation in New York City, eventually leading to increased Asian American representation at the local, state, and federal levels.
 He lobbied for Congressional Gold Medals to be awarded to more than 25,000 Chinese American World War Two veterans, among them his father, Lee Yin Chuck.
 Lee also documented the campaign for a day of remembrance in recognition of the internment of Japanese Americans during World War Two.
 He contracted COVID-19 while documenting the Guardian Angels’ campaign against the rising tide of anti-Asian violence during the COVID-19 pandemic.
 Read more HERE.

 -30-